 Each male applicant must apply only under one category.
 A female applicant can apply under Women in Science and one other category.

-Applications, complete in all respect with the supporting documents and received latest by 15th June, 2019, will be judged by a panel of subject experts from India's academic community on criteria as:
+Applications will be judged by a panel of subject experts from India's academic community on criteria as:

 - Quality and number of publications

 - Nature and uniqueness of research